Greenhouse brings income and hope to a struggling family in the small village of Kuz Metakhil, Afghanistan

 Kuz Metakhil and similar geographies are the focus of UNDP Afghanistan-supported programmes such as the 'Adapting Afghan Communities to Climate-Induced Disaster Risks' (also known as the 'Climate-Induced Disaster Risk Reduction Project, or CDRRP) , which provided a greenhouse, vegetable seeds, fertilizer and training for Sawri and her family.
 CDRRP revitalizes struggling areas across Afghanistan by providing training in new skills and agricultural equipment to empower local people to grow their own fruits and vegetables, even on land that has been unproductive for generations.

-Once a suitable area was cleared, Sawri and Rahman began to grow tomatoes.
+Once a suitable area was cleared, Sawri began to grow tomatoes.
 The greenhouse’s drip irrigation system supports the cultivated plants using relatively little water fed by local bore wells.
 It also keeps the tomatoes safe from pests and harsh weather.

 “It’s been a great experience for us,” said Sawri.
 “The greenhouse helped protect our tomatoes while we heard that farmers growing crops in the open fields suffered losses.”